goggalore/pokemon-browser/README.md

 and also the client-side re-fetching is noticeably slower.
 It would be nice if it didn't do that as a whole.

 ### Unit testing
 There are no programmatic tests at all, this app lives dangerously.

-### Other
-There's likely a few other pitfalls.
-I mentioned to Doug that this was the first time I'd be using Nuxt/Vue, so there may be some things I did in a funny way.
+But seriously, in any application made for public production, some form of programmatic testing should exist.